-In my latest teaching video I go over some listening hints.
+In my latest teaching video I go over some listening hints for hearing chord changes.
 These are sounds I often listen for to help me anticipate the next chord change.
 I think knowing a little more about what to listen for will help you increase your hearing abilities.
 Overall, you will find out just how important the BASS line is when it comes to developing your ears.

 First up is the 1 to 4 chord change